 In this tutorial, we will show you how to install Cacti Monitoring on Ubuntu 20.04 LTS.
 For those of you who didn’t know, Cacti is an open-source, web-based network monitoring and graphing tool designed as a front-end application for the open-source, industry-standard data logging tool RRDtool.
 It is used to get CPU load and network bandwidth utilization in a graph format.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Cacti Monitoring on a Ubuntu 18.04 LTS Focal Fossa server.
+I will show you the step-by-step installation of Cacti Monitoring on a Ubuntu 18.04 LTS Focal Fossa server.

 Install Cacti Monitoring on Ubuntu 20.04 LTS Focal Fossa